gloriabenoit/DNAnexus-GWAS/docs/jobs.md

 To specify a cost limit, you need to add the `--cost-limit` option to your `dx run` command.

-For more information on priorities, check the official documentation on [cost and spending limits](https://documentation.dnanexus.com/user/running-apps-and-workflows/jobs-and-cost-and-spending-limits) or on [time limits](https://documentation.dnanexus.com/user/running-apps-and-workflows/job-time-limits).
+For more information on limits, check the official documentation on [time limits](https://documentation.dnanexus.com/user/running-apps-and-workflows/job-time-limits) or on [cost and spending limits](https://documentation.dnanexus.com/user/running-apps-and-workflows/jobs-and-cost-and-spending-limits).

 ## Monitoring

 You can monitor your jobs directly on your project's web page in the *MONITOR* tab.
-On this page, they are sorted in ascending order of departure date (the latest comes first).
+On this page, they are sorted in ascending order of launch date (the latest comes first).

 Basic information about the job is displayed, like its name, duration, cost, *etc*...